Frequently asked questions

 2. I am a landholder wanting a grant for a project on my property.
 Can I apply?

-Yes, as long as the project operates on a not-for-profit basis and meet one or more of the priorities in the Grassroots Grants Guidelines.
+Yes, as long as the project operates on a not-for-profit basis and contributes to one or more of the focus areas in the Grassroots Grants Guidelines.

 It will be looked on favourably for business applications to include cash contributions towards the project.
 It is also encouraged for businesses to work/partner with community groups/volunteer groups in delivery of projects.

-Yes, as long as the project and activities are not-for-profit and meet one or more of the priorities in the Grassroots Grants Guidelines.
+Yes, as long as the project and activities are not-for-profit and contribute to one or more of the focus areas in the Grassroots Grants Guidelines.

-If you have any further questions contact our grant team directly on (08) 7424 5760 or DEW.GreenAdelaideGGP@sa.gov.au.
+If you have any further questions, please contact our Grants Team on (08) 8372 7535 or at DEW.GreenAdelaideGGP@sa.gov.au.

 Read our grant stories and the list of previous successful grants for ideas.